"Congrats": GH reacts as hairstylist gets recognised by GWR

 Man sets tree-hugging record

-Chelsea is not the only one making it to GWR Hall of Fame.
+Chelsea-Abigail is not the only one making it to the GWR Hall of Fame.
 In another story published by YEN.com.gh, another man set a new record after hugging a tree for over 24 hours.

 The young man from Ghana who ventured on this audacious attempt explained the reason for the attempt.

-Just like Chelsea Guinness World Records, he has been named as the latest record holder.
+Just like Chelsea-Abigail, he has also been named the latest record holder.

 Source: YEN.com.gh